JoGorska/hackathon_team_4/README.md

 ### Manual tests

+Manual testing of all buttons, links, functionality and grammer on the website has been carried out.
+The following was verified by manual testing:

+**Navigation on all pages**

+- that clicking the logo on the nav bar of each page will bring the user back to the home page/index page.
+- that the users name with a welcome note appears on the nav bar.
+- that the user can log-out using the link on the nav bar.
+- that all navigation links work smoothly and link to the correct page.
+- that all navigation links are responsive.
+- nav bar remains in position on all pages.

+**Registration page**

+- Register and log in. **note** *when entering an incorrect password user was unable to register as expected.
+Once the password was confirmed correctly user was able to register.*

+**Log-in page**

+- the user can log-in using their user name and password.
+- the user can see a welcome note with their first name on the nav bar.

+**Home page/Emotions**

+- the user can see four emotions are displayed and are responsive.
+- the user can select the tired emotion and link to that page.
+- the user can select the bored emotion and link to that page.
+- the user can select the happy emotion and link to that page.
+- the user can stressed emotion and link to that page.

+**Tired/Sleep Page**

+- the user can see a container on the page with an introduction to sleep, tips on sleeping and an accordian of information on how to do the 4-7-8 Sleep technique.
+- the user can go back to the home by clicking on the 'Back to Home' button.

+**Bored Page**

+- the user can see a container on the page with an introduction to boredom, tips on managing boredom and a game.
+- the user can play a game and do the following:
+  - start the game by clicking on any card
+  - flip the cards over, to reveal a mood image
+  - match 2 of the same Moods by flipping them over consecutively
+  - by selecting 2 unmatched Mood cards will flip them back over
+  - can see a timer counting up to see how long it takes them to complete the game
+  - can see how many flip of the cards they have made
+  - can reset the game by clickong on 'restart'
+  - when the game has finished the user will see the time and number of attempts displayed
+- the user can go back to the home by clicking on the 'Back to Home' button

+**Happy page**

+- the user can see a container on the page with an introduction to being happy, tips to keep the happiness going and a link to the tell a joke page
+- the user can go back to the home by clicking on the 'Back to Home' button

+**Stressed page**

+- the user can see a container on the page with an introduction to stress and accordion of information on how to manage stress in the workplace, for exams and everyday life.
+- the user will see an image of lungs which are animated to breathe in and out for relaxation.
+- the user can count with the animated lungs to help regulate their breathing
+- the user can go back to the home by clicking on the 'Back to Home' button.

 #### First release

 **Main fetures:**

-On desktop the User could:

-1. Register and log in. **note** *when entering an incorrect password user was unable to register as expected.
-Once the password was confirmed correctly user was able to register.*
-2. View a welcome note with their name on the nav bar.
-3. Select the tired emotion and link to that page.
-4. Select the bored emotion and link to that page.
-5. Select the happy emotion and link to that page.
-6. Select the stressed emotion and link to that page.
-7. Navigate back to the home page by clicking on the logo in the nav bar.
-8. Log-out using the link on the nav bar.
-9. Navigate to the Mood History page by clicking the link on the nav bar.
-10. Navigate to the Jokes page by clicking the link on the nav bar.
-11.
+4.

 ##### Reported Issues on Mobile Devices